Optimistic company outlooks leave European stocks exposed

 The few companies that have cut their own guidance have suffered share price falls, leaving other firms vulnerable.

-Spanish energy firm Iberdrola and France Telecom saw similar price reactions to poor numbers.
+Spanish energy firm Iberdrola (IBE.MC) and France Telecom FTE.PA saw similar price reactions to poor numbers.

 "The consequences could be quite negative if they miss again next quarter... more questions would be asked and investors will start to question the guidance then," Peter Sullivan, strategist at HSBC, said.